aless80/tantrix/README.md

 ## TODO
 confirm dialog when quit
-are random always the same sequence? otherwise I would have to communicate extracted tile with server!
+are random always the same sequence because of random.Random(0) communicate extracted tile with server!
-colors: create dialog for solitaire alert when quitting wroom. self problem in clientListener quit server more gracefully if channel is already taken?
+dialogs: colors for solitaire
-Quit game goes back to room?
+	alert when quitting wroom. self problem in clientListener quit server more gracefully if channel is already taken Quit game goes back to room
-Shift with two players: once I shifted one of them before confirming.
+Test shift with two players: once I shifted one of them before confirming.
 I saw error: "move: You cannot move the tile as it is to this hexagon"
 Check if score works
 TRYING is still needed?